 The cloud services Bosch IoT Gateway Software, Bosch IoT Remote Manager, and Bosch IoT Things can also serve as an instance to ingest data.

-in the object storage, the service enables you to decode, normalize, enrich, and clean your data.
+Once data has been stored in the object storage, the service enables you to decode, normalize, enrich, and clean your data.
 In a next step, you can query your data using NoSQL/MongoDB databases and visualize it using standard and user-defined dashboards.

 In addition, Bosch IoT Insights also features interfaces for third-party data analytics tools, such as Matlab and Excel.